felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/faqs.md

 position: 7
 layout: documentation
 meta:
-  title: iKentoo Connection to HubRise - FAQs
+  title: FAQs - iKentoo by Lightspeed
   description: Frequently asked questions and answers about the iKentoo integration with HubRise.
 ---